iddo-math/iddo-math.github.io/UGProb/index.md

 Welcome to my online Undergraduate probability textbook!

-I'm still working on converting the book from its old form, so right now **there's very little and there are issues with math rendering**.
+I'm still working on converting the book from its old form  **and I'm still testing it**.
+Images are missing, some links point to the wrong place, and there are additioal issues, but nearly all content is there.

 {% comment %}
     1. CRITICAL: Use the 'page.dir' variable to get the current file's directory path (e.g., '/probability/').